gilbertozioma/gilbertozioma/README.md

 ### Facts about me:

-- 💻 Backend Web Developer, specializing in Laravel
+- 💻 Backend Web Developer, specializing in Laravel.
-- 🐛 50% skilled in finding and squashing code bugs
+- 🐛 50% skilled in finding and squashing code bugs.
-- 🎶 Music-powered coder, my code runs on music beat magic
+- 🎶 Music-powered coder, my code runs on music beat magic.
-- 🦉 Night Owl Developer, most productive when the world is asleep
+- 🦉 Night Owl Developer, most productive when the world is asleep.
-- 🔍 Ctrl + Z Specialist, unleashing the power of the undo button with precision
+- 🔍 Ctrl + Z Specialist, unleashing the power of the undo button with precision.